Properly bathing your newborn

 Contrary to popular thought, most babies do not need a bath every single day.
 With all the diaper changes and wiping of mouth and nose after feedings, most babies may only need to be bathed two or three times a week, or every other day.

 Sponge baths are required at first.
-Bathing in a tub water should wait until the baby's umbilical cord falls off, and a baby boy's circumcision heals to prevent infection.
+Bathing in a tub water should wait until the baby's umbilical cord falls off, and a baby boy's circumcision heals, to prevent infection.
+This may take up to two weeks.

 - Add a small amount of baby soap to the water or washcloth and gently bathe the rest of the baby from the neck down.
 Rinse with a clean washcloth or a small cup of water.
 Be sure to avoid getting the umbilical cord wet.